 Chorus Manager - Chris Pennington

-Christopher Pennington has joined the Richmond Symphony family as the Artistic Assistant and Chorus Manager.
+Christopher Pennington currently serves as the Artistic Assistant and Chorus Manager for the Richmond Symphony.
 A Richmond native, Chris got his start in music on Piano at age 6 and Clarinet at age 8 and is a graduate of the Richmond Symphony Youth Orchestra Program.
-During his time in YOP he performed with the Youth Concert Orchestra and the Youth Symphony Orchestra.
-Upon graduating, he attended James Madison University where he was a member of the Symphony Orchestra, Wind Symphony and the Marching Royal Dukes.
+During his time in YOP he performed with the Youth Concert Orchestra and the Youth Symphony Orchestra under the baton of Amy Birdsong, Erin Freeman, and Daniel Myssyk.
+Upon graduating from high school, he attended James Madison University where he was a member of the Symphony Orchestra, Wind Symphony and the Marching Royal Dukes.
 While there, he attained his Bachelor's Degree in Music Education.
 He also holds a Master's Degree from the University of South Carolina in Clarinet Performance where he was a member of the Wind Ensemble and a Graduate Assistant for the Carolina Band.
-Outside of his musical endeavors, Chris is an avid sports fan, outdoor enthusiast, and enjoys spending his time with his fiancé and two cats.
+In addition to his Richmond Symphony responsibilities, Chris freelances as a clarinetist and teaches private lessons, and outside of his musical endeavors, he is an avid sports fan, outdoor enthusiast, and enjoys spending his time with his fiancé and two cats.

 Additional leadership